 Hessian Hill, a family owned farm hidden in the hills of Schoharie County, showcases all four seasons of agriculture.
-The Goblet family raises produce, sheep, hogs, cattle, chickens, horses and hay on the 350-acre, 50-year-old farm.
+The Goblet family raises produce, sheep, hogs, cattle, chickens, and hay on the 350-acre, 50-year-old farm.
 Located in a natural valley on top of Rundy Cup Mountain, each season at Hessian Hill Farm brings with it new paths to follow.

 In the heat of the summer, most days are spent in the hay fields stacking wagons with hay that will be stored for winter feeding.
 Sheep, horses and cows are halter trained and groomed for summer shows and county fairs.
 Blue ribbons will fill the shelves from winning livestock classes and wool products entered into the fair.
 Fresh produce, herbs and flowers flourish in our personal gardens and greenhouses.
 Daily harvest of tomatoes, zucchini, lettuce, peppers, eggplants and many other delicious vegetables is our main priority.
 The long hours of summer allow for a lot of work to get done, but there is always time for a picnic in the woods, fishing in the pond, horseback riding on the trails or just taking a relaxing walk through the fields.